htmgarcia/ES6/README.md

 ```

 src = folder where the files with EC6 standard are stored
-output = folder where files converted in vain code for all browsers are stored
+output = folder where files converted in plain javascript code for all browsers are stored

 So far, package.json looks like: